Kamel-eldjezzar/Project-Linked-List/README.md

 # Linked List Project – Algorithm & Data Structures (C)

+Lab 4 — Linked Lists
+University of Mostaganem — 2nd year Computer Science
+Subject: Algorithmic and Data Structures 3

+---

+## Overview

-This project implements a special singly linked list in C.
+This project implements a *special singly linked list* in C.
-Each node contains:
+Each node stores:
-- a real number,
+- a real number (double),
-- the number of occurrences of this value,
+- the number of occurrences (an integer),
 - a pointer to the next node.

+When inserting a value:
-If a value already exists in the list, its occurrence counter is incremented.
+- if it already exists in the list, its occurrence counter is incremented;
-Otherwise, a new node is created.
+- otherwise, a new node is appended (or inserted according to your chosen policy).

+The library exposes a small API to initialize and manipulate the list, display it, count elements (considering occurrences), search and remove values.

 ---

-## Project Structure
+## Project structure